Let’s ponder Your personality and leadership Style.

 One of your chief strengths…

 As a member of the “Blue” temperament, you are a champ at interacting!
 Building connections with others comes super easily to you.
-In fact, as I say in my workshops, Blues can make friends with a tree.
+As I say in my workshops, Blues can make friends with a tree.

 Possible Weakness: Being overly sensitive.
 Fact it.
 Some people will just be mean, rude, and just plain jerky.
 Don’t immediately take it personally.
-Assess the situation completely before you internalize someone else’s issue.
+Assess the situation thoroughly before you internalize someone else’s issue.

 A Few Warnings…